rbarkmore/IRI/README.md

 http://www.codeblocks.org/

-In particular, select the installer that includes Mingw:
+In particular, select the installer that includes Mingw.
+This mingw-setup installer will install CodeBlocks and GCC, which includes gfortran version 8.1.0:

 `codeblocks-20.03mingw-setup.exe`